beave/sagan/doc/source/configuration.rst

 ---------

-The ``blacklist`` processor reads in a file at load time (or reload) that contains IP addresses you which to alert on.
+The ``blacklist`` processor reads in a file at load time (or reload) that contains IP addresses you wish to alert on.
 Detection is controlled by the ``*-blacklist.rules`` rule sets.
-The idea is to load IP addresses of interest into this list and Sagna can monitor for them.
+The idea is to load IP addresses of interest into this list and Sagan can monitor for them.
 The list is a file containing IP and network addresses in a CIDR format (ie - 192.168.1.0/24, 10.0.0.0/8).

 Example ``perfmonitor`` subsection::